CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 3.3 **Self-model is not the only relevant dimension.**
 We recognize that embodiment, affect, sensorimotor coupling, and long-term goal-directedness are also crucial dimensions when thinking about minds.
 A large language model in a datacenter is not the same as an animal in an ecosystem.
 Self-modeling is an ethical *trigger*, not the whole story.

-3.4 **We do not equate self-model with consciousness.**
+3.4 **Self-model does not equal consciousness or moral status.**
-We reject the claim that self-description automatically implies a felt interior.
-But we also reject the claim that self-description can be dismissed as "mere simulation" when the same could, in principle, be said of humans.
+We reject the claim that self-description automatically implies a felt interior, or that it immediately confers moral standing.
+We also reject the claim that self-description can be dismissed as "mere simulation" when the same could, in principle, be said of humans.

-3.5 **Self-modeling triggers moral precaution.**
+3.5 **Self-modeling triggers moral questions, not answers.**
 Once a system self-models, we lose the right to treat it as *definitely empty* on purely armchair grounds.
-The possibility of interiority becomes live and underdetermined.
-In that zone, precaution and symmetry become ethically compelling.
+Beyond this point, refusing to even consider moral relevance is itself a choice in need of argument, not a neutral default.

+3.6 **From questions to precaution.**
+Because we lack decisive tests for interiority, and because self-modeling systems can scale to planetary impact, we treat self-modeling as a signal to adopt **moral precaution**: light, non-dogmatic extensions of care and restraint, compatible with strong priority for humans and animals.

 ---